tendermint/tendermint/spec/p2p/v0.34/addressbook.md

 - When PEX requests are received too often from a peer
 - When an invalid PEX response is received from a peer
 - When an unsolicited PEX response is received from a peer
-- When the `maxAttemptsToDial` a peer limit (`16`) is reached
+- When the `maxAttemptsToDial` a limit (`16`) is reached for a peer
 - If an `ErrSwitchAuthenticationFailure` error is returned when dialing a peer

-The effect of this action is that the address registered for the peer ID in the `addrLookup` table, which is the last address added with that ID, is banned for the provided period of time.
+The effect of this action is that the address registered for the peer's ID in the `addrLookup` table, which is the last address added with that ID, is banned for a period of time.
 The banned peer is removed from the `addrLookup` table and from all buckets where its addresses are stored.

-The banned entries, however, are not discarded, but kept in the `badPeers` map, indexed by peer ID.
+The information about banned peers, however, is not discarded.
+It is maintained in the `badPeers` map, indexed by peer ID.
-This allows them to be [reinstated](#reinstating-addresses), i.e., to be added back to the address book, when their ban period expires.
+This allows, in particular, addresses of banned peers to be [reinstated](#reinstating-addresses), i.e., to be added back to the address book, when their ban period expires.

 ## Dial Attempts

-The `MarkAttempt` method registers a failed attempt to connect to an address.
+The `MarkAttempt` method records a failed attempt to connect to an address.

-It is invoked by the PEX reactor when it fails dialing a peer, but the returned error is not an `ErrSwitchAuthenticationFailure` error, which in its turn causes the peer to be marked as a bad peer.
+It is invoked by the PEX reactor when it fails dialing a peer, but the failure is not in the authentication step (`ErrSwitchAuthenticationFailure` error).
+In case of authentication errors, the peer is instead marked as a [bad peer](#bad-peers).

-The failed connection attempt is registered in the entry associated to the address ID in the `addrLookup` table.
+The failed connection attempt is recorded in the address registered for the peer's ID in the `addrLookup` table, which is the last address added with that ID.
-Its counter of failed `Attempts` is increased and the failure time is registered in `LastAttempt`.
+The known address' counter of failed `Attempts` is increased and the failure time is registered in `LastAttempt`.

-The possible effect of multiple failed connect attempts is to turn the address into a *bad* address (do not confuse with banned addresses).
+The possible effect of recording multiple failed connect attempts to a peer is to turn its address into a *bad* address (do not confuse with banned addresses).
-An address becomes bad if it is a new address and when connections attempts:
+A known address becomes bad if it is stored in buckets of new addresses, and when connections attempts:

 - Have not been made over a week, i.e., `LastAttempt` is older than a week
 - Have failed 3 times and never succeeded, i.e., `LastSucess` field is unset
 - Have failed 10 times in the last week, i.e., `LastSucess` is older than a week

-Address marked as *bad* are the first removed from a bucket of new addresses when the bucket becomes full.
+Addresses marked as *bad* are the first candidates to be removed from a bucket of new addresses when the bucket becomes full.

+> Note that failed connection attempts are reported for a peer address, but in
+> fact the address book records them for a peer.
+>
+> More precisely, failed connection attempts are recorded in the entry of  the
+> `addrLookup` table with reported peer ID, which contains the last address
+> added for that node ID, which is not necessarily the reported peer address.

 ## Reinstating addresses

 The `ReinstateBadPeers` method attempts to re-add banned addresses to the address book.

-It is invoked by the PEX reactor when dialing new peers, provided that more peer addresses are needed.
+It is invoked by the PEX reactor when dialing new peers.
+This action is taken before requesting additional addresses to peers, in the case that the node needs more peer addresses.

 The set of banned peer addresses is retrieved from the `badPeers` map.
-If the address should not be banned anymore, i.e., its banned time has expired, the address is added to a bucket of new addresses and removed from the list of banned addresses.
+Addresses that are not any longer banned, i.e., which banned period has expired, are added back to the address book as new addresses, while the corresponding node IDs are removed from the `badPeers` map.

 ## Removing addresses

-The `RemoveAddress` method remove an address from the address book.
+The `RemoveAddress` method removes an address from the address book.

 It is invoked by the switch when it dials a peer or accepts a connection from a peer that end ups being the node itself (`IsSelf` error).